2014 Eastern Syria offensive: Further ISIL advances

 After overnight clashes that started with a triple suicide bombing, on 7 August, ISIL forces captured large parts of the Brigade 93 base.
 The next day, ISIL was in full control of the base and started preparing to attack Al-Tabqa air base, the last government stronghold in Raqqa province.
 In the past, different rebel groups besieged the Al-Tabqa air base at different time periods.
 On 25 November 2013, they had shot down a government helicopter outside the base, killing all of its crew members.

 By this time, the number of confirmed soldiers killed at Division 17 was updated to 105, while another 140 soldiers remained missing.
 108 of the missing soldiers arrived at the air base on 14 August.

-On 8 August, ISIS repelled a Kurdish and pro-government forces attempt to recapture the Geweran neighbourhood of Hasakah city through the Beiruti bridge.
+On 8 August, ISIL repelled a Kurdish and Syrian Army attempt to recapture the Geweran neighbourhood of Hasakah city through the Beiruti bridge.

 Battle of Al-Tabqa airbase

 Around 10 August 2014, ISIL started to continuously attack Al-Tabqa airbase.

-After two weeks of fighting, and several repelled ISIL assaults, on 24 August, ISIL fighters breached Al-Tabqa and took control over large parts of the air base.
+After two weeks of fighting, and several repelled ISIL assaults, on 24 August, ISIL fighters breached Al-Tabqa airbase and took control over large parts of the airbase.
 This attack occurred when the Army was already retreating from the base to the Ithriya area, leaving a small garrison behind.
 The base was eventually captured that day.

-In the final assault, Syrian 170 soldiers were killed, while since the start of the battle, 346 ISIL fighters and 195 Syrian soldiers had been killed.
+In the final assault, 170 Syrian soldiers were killed, while since the start of the battle, 346 ISIL fighters and 195 Syrian soldiers had been killed.
 The number of dead soldiers was later updated to 200.
 Another 150 soldiers were reportedly captured, while 700 soldiers managed to retreat.

-Mohasan and Baath Dam
+Mohasan and Mansoura Dam

-On 28 August, Syrian fighter jets launched a precise attack on an ISIL HQ in the city of Muhasan, during a meeting between military leaders and sharia judges.
+On 28 August 2014, Syrian fighter jets launched a precise airstrike on an ISIL headquarters in the city of Muhasan, during a meeting between military leaders and sharia judges.
 The attack resulted in the death of most leaders inside (numbering six), while others were wounded.
-Another airstrike occurred the same day against an ISIL camp near Baath Dam, killing and wounding dozens of insurgents.
+Another airstrike occurred the same day against an ISIL camp near Mansoura Dam, killing and wounding dozens of militants.
 According to SOHR, ISIL executed 160 Syrian soldiers between 27 and 28 August.
-At the beginning of October, 29 soldiers missing from the Brigade 93 base managed to reach the Army headquarters at Al-Hasakah city.
+At the beginning of October, 29 missing soldiers from the Brigade 93 base managed to reach the Army headquarters at Al-Hasakah city.

 Aftermath

-An ISIL training camp in eastern Syria was bombed by the Air Force on 14 September, resulting in 17 ISIL casualties.
-The next day, Special forces and Syrian Army engineers blew up the Political Bridge in Deir ez-Zor, killing all the militants who were on it.
+An ISIL training camp in Eastern Syria was bombed by the Syrian Air Force on 14 September, resulting in 17 ISIL casualties.
+The next day, Syrian special forces and Syrian Army engineers blew up the Political Bridge in Deir ez-Zor, killing all the militants who were on it.
 ISIL thus lost the only available land route to move into parts of the city it controlled.
-Further supplies had to be delivered by boats.
+Supplies from then on had to be delivered by boats.